Richard E. Grant: Career

 While filming L.A.
 Story with Steve Martin, the pair communicated by fax.
 Martin wrote: "I kept these faxes, which grew to a stack more than 2 inches thick, because they entertained me, and because I thought they were valuable aesthetic chunks from a screeching mind, a stream-of-consciousness faucet spewing sentences – sometimes a mile long – none of it rewritten, and bearing just the right amount of acid and alkaline."

 In 1995, Grant starred as the titular character in Peter Capaldi's short film Franz Kafka's It's a Wonderful Life.
 The film won the 1995 Academy Award for Best Live Action Short Film.
 In 1996, he portrayed Sir Andrew Aguecheek in Trevor Nunn's Twelfth Night.
-He released a single and accompanying video "To Be Or Not To Be" with Orpheus in 1997.
+He released a single and accompanying video of "To Be Or Not To Be" with Orpheus in 1997.

 Grant has twice portrayed the Doctor from Doctor Who, both outside the main continuity.
-In the comedy sketch Doctor Who and the Curse of Fatal Death, he portrayed a version of the Tenth Doctor, referred to as the Quite Handsome Doctor.
+In the comedy sketch Doctor Who and the Curse of Fatal Death, he portrayed a version of the Tenth Doctor, referred to as the "Quite Handsome Doctor".
 He also voiced a version of the Ninth Doctor for the BBC original animated webcast Scream of the Shalka.
 The latter had intended to be the official Ninth Doctor prior to the revival of the TV series.
+His version of the Doctor also appeared as a projection in "Rogue" (2024), during a sequence in which the faces of the Fifteenth Doctor's previous incarnations were shown floating around his head.
 He made his first official Doctor Who appearance in the 2012 Christmas special, titled "The Snowmen", in which he plays the villain, Walter Simeon.
-During the episode Simeon is erased from his body and it is taken over by the Great Intelligence, voiced in that episode by Ian McKellen until the takeover.
+During the episode, Simeon is erased from his body and it is taken over by the Great Intelligence, voiced by Ian McKellen in the episode until the takeover.
 Grant reprised the role in "The Bells of Saint John" and in the Series 7 finale, "The Name of the Doctor".

-Grant appeared as "The Voice" in 2+2+2 at American Nights at The King's Head Theatre, from 3 to 29 July 2007, and in 2008 co-starred in the London-based comedy Filth and Wisdom.
+Grant appeared as "The Voice" in 2+2+2 at American Nights at the King's Head Theatre, from 3 to 29 July 2007, and in 2008 co-starred in the London-based comedy Filth and Wisdom.
 Grant presented the 2008 Laurence Olivier Awards.
 In 2008, he made his musical theatre debut with Opera Australia, playing the role of Henry Higgins in My Fair Lady at the Theatre Royal, Sydney, a role he reprised in 2017 at the Lyric Opera of Chicago.
 In 2009, Grant played Alain Reille in Yasmina Reza's one-act play God of Carnage at the Theatre Royal, Bath, and subsequently at Cheltenham, Canterbury, Richmond, Brighton, and Milton Keynes.